reinvantveer/reinvantveer.github.io/_posts/2022-01-29-easier-operator.md

 ## Intro: Kubernetes Operators

 In the past few weeks or so, I followed up on an idea I had that had been lingering in my mind for a while.
-Something that showed particular promise, but I hadn't found the time to dig into.
+Something that showed particular promise, but I hadn't found the time to dig into, until now.
 I had been involved in [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) development for a few months and had the distinct feeling that things could be improved significantly.
 But before we go into detail, let's look at operators for a moment.
 [Kubernetes Operators](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) are